fraite/pyted/docs/2-quick_start.md

 # Pyted Quick Start

 # Introduction
 As the project is starting out, there is limited documentation.
-This quick start document aims to show the features of the program.
+This quick start document aims to show some of the features of the program.

 # Installing the program